sulu/sulu/UPGRADE.md

 sulu_snippet_load_by_area('your_snippet_key')
 ```

+### Sitemap Localization

+The `build` method of the `SitemapProviderInterface` had a `$locale` parameter,
+which shouldn't be there, because the sitemaps need to be generated or all
+locales at once.
+If you have implemented this interface you have to adapt the
+implementation to remove the `$locale` parameter and return the URLs for all
+locales instead.

 ### Snippet list

 Some field configuration has changed, so we need to delete the saved one in the database: